-Within five (5) calendar days after notification, students for whom financial aid eligibility have been suspended have the right to petition the Financial Aid Appeals Committee for reinstatement of federal financial aid eligibility.
-Students must submit to the Financial Aid Office a completed/signed Appeal of Financial Aid Suspension form and include a letter of appeal describing the basis for the appeal (i.e., death of a relative, an injury or illness of the student, or other special circumstances).
-The appeal should also include an explanation of what has changed that would allow the student to demonstrate satisfactory academic progress during the next semester of enrollment.
-The Financial Aid Appeals Committee will evaluate each appeal on a case-by-case basis.
+If financial aid is suspended, students have the right to petition the Financial Aid Appeals Committee for reinstatement of federal and state financial aid eligibility.
+Students must submit to the Financial Aid Office, by the published deadlines, a completed/signed Appeal of Financial Aid Suspension form, a written statement describing the basis for the appeal and must include supporting documentation (i.e., death of a relative, an injury or illness of the student, or other special circumstances).
+Requests for appeal without letter of explanation and supporting documentation will not be considered and automatically denied.